Lilferrit/random-blog-generator/APIDOC.md

-# *FILL IN NAME* API Documentation
+# *Random Blog Post* API Documentation
-*Fill in a short description here about the API's purpose.*
+*This api has all the necessary functionality for managing the random blog post's generator wordbank collection*

 ## *Fill in Endpoint 1 Title*
 **Request Format:** *Fill in example request format*